We’re the only organization dedicated to creating a world where anyone with a DYNC1H1 gene variant has a safe and effective treatment.

 • Create research opportunities with a continuous focus on translatable research that can bring discoveries from the lab to the patient with the goal of low-risk, high-reward treatments.

-• Within the diagnosed persons, provider, and outside community by hosting educational talks and support groups.
+• Within the diagnosed persons, provider, researcher, and outside community by hosting educational talks and support groups.

 • Living with an ultra-rare disorder like a DYNC1H1 variant can be lonely and isolating.
 Our grounding ethos is to meet the needs of the patient and their family.
 We’re here to listen and to help.

 • This random-looking string of letters and ones is the name of a gene.
-When a person or family receives a genetic report, it will say "Likely pathogenic variant in the DYNC1H1 gene".
+When a person or family receives a genetic report, it will say "variant in the DYNC1H1 gene".
 Common Names labeling the symptoms are SMA-LED, CMT-20, or Infantile Spasms and Epilepsy.

-DYNC1H1-Associated Neurological Disorders, DAND, can cause a wide variety of symptoms, from debilitating and life threatening to mild physical challenges and ADHD.
-Every person with DAND is different, but we are here for everyone.
+DYNC1H1-Related Disorders can cause a wide variety of symptoms, from debilitating and life threatening to mild physical challenges and ADHD.
+Every person with a DYNC1H1-Related Disorder is different, and we are the only organization working to find effective treatments for DRD.

 Some adults only received a diagnosis alongside their children, and others had a cerebral palsy or other diagnosis.
 For this reason, we encourage caregivers and individuals with intellectual disability, autism, neuropathy, hypotonia, and epilepsy to seek out genetic testing.